-- The background and decision to buy - The route to market - The procurement process and number of bidders - The successful supplier and the value of the contract award - Details of any potential conflict of interest and what mitigating action has been taken to address it
+- The route to market - The procurement process and number of bidders - The successful supplier and the value of the contract award - Details of any potential conflict of interest and what mitigating action has been taken to address it

 Finally, in accordance with the Freedom of Information Act 2000 the Programme Management Office (PMO) within Procurement respond to requests from the public, including information related to our contracting procedures.
 They process an average of four FOI requests related to Procurement in East Sussex each month.
 A log of these requests is maintained in the PMO.